petripellinen/Solita-Name-Application/README.md

 4. Return the amount of the name given as a parameter

 User interface is done with python using pandas dataframes and PySimpleGUI libraries.
 GUI is implemented to provide ease of use.
+Python file uploaded to repository.